top of page

 Potentilla (any variety)

-Such a beauty, for a warm spot in your garden.
+These are such beauties for a warm spots in your garden.
 Adorned with lovely open flowers, what better offering for pollinators doing a fly-by.

 Lavender